-Eligibility: Two- or three-years active duty; Honorable discharge; Eligible 10 years from date of separation.
+Eligibility: Two- or three-years active duty; Honorable discharge; Eligible 10

-Chapter 1607 - Reserve Education Assistance Program (REAP Eligibility: Available to certain reservists who were activated for at least 90 days after September 11, 2001.
+Chapter 1607 - Reserve Education Assistance Program (REAP

+Eligibility: Available to certain reservists who were activated for at least 90 days after September 11, 2001.

 Chapter 31 - Vocational Rehabilitation

 Eligibility: Student must have a service related disability which the Department of Veterans Affairs has rated at least 10% compensable.
 There must be an employment handicap and generally the student must complete the program within 12 years from the notice of the disability rating.